ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 - Thanks [XyphireTV](https://www.twitch.tv/xyphiretv) for helping with some custom made 3D models, shaders and other stuff!

-- Thanks **Leaucard** for helping with custom sounds, assets research and some ideas!
+- Thanks [Zaggy1024](https://thunderstore.io/c/lethal-company/p/Zaggy1024/) for helping with the code of the Controller item!

 - Some scraps have been made in collaboration with other peoples, so a big thanks to [Zedahu](https://www.twitch.tv/zedahu), [Xplozivo](https://www.twitch.tv/xplozivo), [Yoestar](https://www.instagram.com/yo_estar/) and [Abi](https://www.instagram.com/abidesh_/)

 - Thanks [A Glitched Npc](https://www.twitch.tv/a_glitched_npc) for testing and some ideas!

+- Thanks **Leaucard** for helping with custom sounds, assets research and some ideas!

 - Some assets are ripped from [Lethal Company](https://store.steampowered.com/app/1966720/Lethal_Company/) and [Balan Wonderworld](https://store.steampowered.com/app/1341050/BALAN_WONDERWORLD/)